HansBilliet/CockpitHardwareHUB_v2/readme.md

 `: Device sends its Property strings.

 ## Properties and Variables
 Properties received are added to the Property Pool, becoming 'Variables' registered with MSFS using SimConnect and/or the WASM module.
-Variables are identified by 'Property Id' and translated into an internal numbering system.
+Properties are identified by 'Property Id' and translated in Variables which use an internal numbering system.

 ### Construction of a Device Property
 Device properties follow a specific format, including: